-Brian Howey is an award-winning reporter who has covered everything from policing to wedgefish.
+Brian Howey is an award-winning reporter who has covered topics ranging from policing to wedgefish.
 He has published work in the The New York Times, The Washington Post, WIRED, the Los Angeles Times and various other national, regional and local publications.
-Howey currently works as a New York Times Local Investigations Fellow with Mississippi Today, where he focuses on criminal justice and policing issues.
-He earned his master’s degree from the UC Berkeley Graduate School of Journalism, where he studied investigative reporting and narrative writing.
+Howey currently works as a New York Times Local Investigations Fellow with Mississippi Today, where he focuses on Mississippi sheriffs departments.
+He earned a master’s degree from the UC Berkeley Graduate School of Journalism, where he studied investigative reporting and narrative writing.

 Awards

-Howey was part of the team that was one of six finalists for the 2024 Goldsmith Prize for Investigative Reporting for the team’s reporting on Mississippi sheriffs for Mississippi Today and The New York Times.
+Howey reported on the team that was named a 2024 Pulitzer Prize finalist and a 2024 Goldsmith Prize for Investigative Reporting finalist for Unfettered Power: Mississippi Sheriffs, an investigative series for Mississippi Today and The New York Times.

 Contact Brian